JakeGwynn/SharePoint_Page_Homepage_Automation/README.md

 1. Trigger - Webhook
     - Schema:
 		- HomePage Name (optional): Contains name of homepage to apply to site.
 The homepage can also be specified in the template.xml file instead of here.
-		- templateName: Name of template.xml file to apply to the SharePoint site
+		- `templateName`: Name of template.xml file to apply to the SharePoint site
-		- webUrl: URL of SharePoint site that will get template applied to it.
+		- `webUrl`: URL of SharePoint site that will get template applied to it.
             ```{
                 "properties": {
                     "parameters": {